kaustubh1196/Terraform-EKS-creation/README.md

-# Creating EKS cluster using Terraform
+# AWS- Provision Amazon EKS Cluster Using Terraform Modules

-A brief description of what this project does and who it's for

 # Prerequisite
 AWS Account: You should have an active AWS account with the necessary permissions to create and manage resources.